bjarkeh97/EARTH/README.md

 This project is licensed under the MIT License.

 ## References
-This implementation is inspired by the MARS chapter (page 321) in *The Elements of Statistical Learning* by Friedman, Tibshirani and Hastie.
+This implementation is inspired by Chapter 9.4 in *The Elements of Statistical Learning* by Friedman, Tibshirani and Hastie.

 Some references for the implementation: